As an Amazon Associate, if you visit a link on our site and buy something, we may earn a commission

 PetSafe Boundary Flags – RFA-2:

-50 flags will be enough to cover about 3/4 of an acre.
+The 50 flags that the YardMax comes with will be enough to cover about 3/4 of an acre.

 If your containment area is going to be larger than that you’ll need more flags during the training process.
 The RFA-2 flags come in bundles of 50.

 PetSafe Replacement Dog Fence Collars: